bios62/iam-py-sdk/README.md

 The example builds on an earlier Oracle By Example post, and the download of the Python SDK from an OCI IAM Domain.

 The example has been updated to Python 3.0 and PyJWT 2.x.

-The downloaded code of the SDK from a OCI IAM Domain is based on depreciated features  of JWT.
+The code included ```IndetityClient.py``` form the OCI IAM SDK at OCI IAM Domain is based on depreciated features of pyJWT 1.5.x. [files/IdentitClient.py](files/IdentitClient.py) is updated to current version of PyJWT 2.x.

 You may use the [Use Oracle Identity Cloud Service's Software Development Kit (SDK) for Authentication in Python Web Applications](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/idcs/idcs_python_sdk_obe/idcs-python-sdk.html) as more complete instructions, but note the changes below.